-- i.
-Continue to improve the County's transit system to provide universally designed facilities, vehicles and services in accordance with the Transit Master Plan to maximize accessibility regardless of age, income and ability. - ii.
-Review street design standards to assess their impact on all users and adjust and adapt to future multi-modal needs. - iii.
-Explore transportation innovations and strategic partnerships to deliver effective and efficient alternative services (car-sharing, ride-sharing, and car-pooling) to the County's businesses and residents. - iv.
+- A1.
+Continue to improve the County's transit system to provide universally designed facilities, vehicles and services in accordance with the Transit Master Plan to maximize accessibility regardless of age, income and ability. - A2.
+Review street design standards to assess their impact on all users and adjust and adapt to future multi-modal needs. - A3.
+Explore transportation innovations and strategic partnerships to deliver effective and efficient alternative options (car-sharing, ride-sharing and car-pooling) to the County's businesses, services and residents. - A4.
 Continue to invest in active transportation infrastructure that is accessible to all transportation network users and integrated with other transportation modes.